 The crashes page in your dashboard lists all of your crash reports.
-When you select one, it opens the crash overview page, where you can find many details.
+When you select one, it opens the crash overview page where you can find more details about that crash.

 The graph above depicts the number of crashing sessions caused by this particular crash against the days of the previous month.
-Each color of line represents a different app version.
+Each line color represents a different app version.

 Here are what the details in the crash page cover:

-- Exception & Crash Cause: Main application frame that caused the crash.
+- Exception & Crash Cause: The main application frame that caused the crash.

-- Occurrences: The number of times this crash has occurred.
+- Occurrences: The number of times this crash occurred.

 - Affected Users: The number of unique users that experienced this crash.

-- OS: A breakdown of the percentage of crashes by OS version.
+- App Versions: A breakdown of the crash occurrences by app version.

-- App Versions: A breakdown of the percentage of crashes by app version.
+- Devices: A breakdown of the crash occurrences by device model.

-- Devices: A breakdown of the percentage of crashes by device model.
+- OS version: A breakdown of the crash occurrences by OS version.

 In each crash report, you can find the stack trace of the crash with the most important frames highlighted in blue.
 These highlighted frames are your application's frames.
-In order for these crashes to be readable, symbolication/deobfuscation is required.
-More information on this can be found here.
+In order for these crashes to be readable, symbolication is required.
+More information on symbolication can be found here.
 A stack trace is captured and shown per app version within the crash itself.

 Each crash has occurrences, a unique instance of that crash.
-With each occurrence, you can find extra details about every instance such as logs, Session Profiler, and User Attributes.
-You can go through these unique occurrences by clicking on the View Occurrences button.
+With each occurrence, you can find extra details about every instance, such as logs, Session Profiler, and User Attributes.
+You can go through these unique occurrences by clicking on the Occurrences button.

 You can add tags to crash reports for filtering and analysis.
 More details regarding these tags can be found here.